Table of Contents

 Step 4: Generate authorisation key

-Log in to the Customer Portal, and go to the section shown below.
+Log in to the Customer Portal, and go to the section API tokens to generate API key.

 When finished, click “Generate token”, and then you’ll see a new pop-up with your freshly generated API verification token.